Mixed Hodge structures and Siegel operators: Vanishing of Hodge numbers I

 Among the strata in the right hand side, we pick up those of codimension $m$.
 Then $D_{1} \cap \cdots \cap D_{m}$ coincides with the disjoint union of the closures of these strata, because every connected component of $D_{1} \cap \cdots \cap D_{m}$ is irreducible of codimension $m$ by our SNC condition. \end{proof}

 \begin{remark} In general, $\overline{D(F_1, \tau_1)} \cap \cdots \cap \overline{D(F_m, \tau_m)}$ may have several connected components.
 For example, consider a cusp of a Hilbert modular surface whose minimal resolution is a union of two ${\proj}^1$'s meeting at two points.
-The process of forming the quotient from the infinite chain of ${\proj}^1$'s (cf.~\cite{AMRT} \S I.5) in this case might explain one reason why equality can be lost when passing from \eqref{eqn: SFs intersection} to \eqref{eqn: DFs intersection}. \end{remark}
+Equality can be lost when passing from \eqref{eqn: SFs intersection} to \eqref{eqn: DFs intersection}. \end{remark}

 By Lemma \ref{lem: D(m) toroidal}, the space $D(m)$ considered in \eqref{eqn: D(m)} is described in the present setting as